SamArdrey/SwimminWithTheFishes/README.md

-# Fish in the Sea - An Optimists Take
+# Swimmin with the Fishes - An Optimists Take

 ## Background and Overview
-  Fish in the Sea is a data visualization tool for people to view their chances at finding love in San Francisco.
+  Swimmin with the Fishes is a data visualization tool for people to view their chances at finding love in San Francisco.

   Users will have an initial view of all people living in San Francisco and can filter their results based upon results from census.gov's public api.